MobAI-Hackathon/Starter/README.md

 - The selected color is applied to both freehand and shape drawings.

 #### Drawing Synchronization
-- Drawings are synchronized in real-time for collaborative sessions.
+- Drawings are synchronized in real-time for collaborative sessions using Firebase Realtime Database.
-- The drawing data is stored and updated in a Firebase database.

 #### Drawing Preview
 - While drawing shapes, a preview of the shape is shown to the user before finalizing the drawing.